caroger/flashcode/README.md

 [![Product Name Screen Shot][product-screenshot]](http://flashcode.herokuapp.com/#)

-There are many great flashcard and note taking apps available online, however, as a group of upcoming bootcamp graduates, we didn't find one that really suit our needs of preparing for the live coding interview so we created one for ourselves.
+There are many great flashcard and note taking apps available online, however, as a group of upcoming bootcamp graduates, we didn't find one that really suit our needs of preparing for the live coding interview, so we created one for ourselves.
 We want to create a flashcard system for aspiring software engineers and LeetCoders so amazing that it'll be the only one you ever need -- We think this is it.

 Here's why:

-- Your time should be focused on learning and solving algorithm problems.
+- Your time should be focused more on solving algorithm problems and less on planning which to solve.
-- You shouldn't be juggling among multiple websites/apps to take notes and setup review schedules.
+- You shouldn't be juggling multiple websites/apps to take notes and setup review schedules.
-- FlashCode is the one and only reliable source you'll need to track your mastery in LeetCode problems you have attempted to solve.
+- FlashCode is the one and only reliable source you'll need to track your mastery of the LeetCode problems you've attempted.

 ### Built With